rustyb/dt106ers.com_jekyll/_posts/2009-11-08-city-footfall-nosedived-before-bus-gate-review.md

 >
 > Former managing director Nigel Blow left the company in September.
 >
-> In a statement to the Sunday Independent, Brown Thomas said: &#8220;Following the recent appointment of Paul Kelly, chief executive of Selfridges & Co, as deputy chairman of BrownThomas Group, a review of internal administrative structures has been initiated.
+> In a statement to the Sunday Independent, Brown Thomas said: &#8220;Following the recent appointment of Paul Kelly, chief executive of Selfridges &amp; Co, as deputy chairman of BrownThomas Group, a review of internal administrative structures has been initiated.
 >
 > &#8220;The HR, finance and IT functions for both companies will now be merged to ensure the most efficient alignment of their resources and to take full advantage of the economic recovery when it comes,&#8221; the company added.
 >